kilroybot/kilroy-face-twitter/kilroy_face_twitter/docs/docs/features/scorers.md

 You give them a tweet, and they return a single number representing the score.
 All implemented scorers are described below.

-## `LikesScorer`
+## `RelativeLikesScorer`

-This scorer returns the number of likes a tweet has.
+This scorer returns the number of likes a tweet has divided by the number of followers the tweet author has.

-## `RetweetsScorer`
+## `RelativeRetweetsScorer`

-This scorer returns the number of retweets a tweet has.
+This scorer returns the number of retweets a tweet has divided by the number of followers the tweet author has.

-## `ImpressionsScorer`
+## `IRelativempressionsScorer`

-This scorer returns the number of impressions a tweet has.
+This scorer returns the number of impressions a tweet has divided by the number of followers the tweet author has.